Discharge from the Mental Health Act

 If you would like more advice or information you can contact our Advice and Information Service by clicking here.

 - If you are under section 2, 3 or 37 you can:

 - ask the Hospital Managers to discharge you,

 - apply to a tribunal to appeal your section,

 - get free representation from a mental health solicitor at a tribunal, and

 - get help from an Independent Mental Health Advocate (IMHA).

-- If you are under section 2 or 3, your nearest relative can discharge you.
-But your psychiatrist can prevent this if they think you are a danger to yourself or others.
+- If you are under section 2 or 3, your Nearest Relative can discharge you.
+But your psychiatrist can prevent this if they think you are ‘dangerous’ to yourself or others.

 - If you are on section 2 and you want to appeal, you have to apply to the tribunal within 14 days of being sectioned.